HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Miscellaneous/RE_Wolfram_Engine.md

 You can run every commands in wolfram languge in jupyter server with Wolfram Kernel as same with Mathematica.
 For example, you can connect internal wolfram database like Wolfram [ChemicalData](https://reference.wolfram.com/language/ref/ChemicalData.html) or external service like Pubchem, ChemSpidyer on wolfram engine just like in Mathematica.
 See lists of [supported external services](https://reference.wolfram.com/language/guide/ListingOfSupportedExternalServices.html).
 Refer [Wolfram Documentation Center](https://reference.wolfram.com/language/) for details of Wolfram Language.
 Basic introduction is on [fast-introduction](https://www.wolfram.com/language/fast-introduction-for-programmers/ko/).

-Be sure that, only one wolfram kernel can be executed on your system.
-If you run some task with A notebook file and you try to run B notebook file using Wolfram kernel, then B file won't work as you expect.
+Please note, only one wolfram kernel instance can be executed on your system simultaneously.
+If you run some task with 'A' notebook file and you try to run 'B' notebook file using Wolfram kernel, then B file won't work as you expect.

 <!--